NVIDIA BlueField Platform Software Troubleshooting Guide

 dpdk/bin/dpdk-test-compress-perf -a 0000:11:00.0,class=compress -l 0,190 -- ...
 EAL: Detected 128 lcore(s) EAL: Detected 4 NUMA nodes EAL: invalid core list syntax

-Resolution : To address this issue, compile DPDK with the parameter -Dmax_lcores=256.
-This will enable DPDK to recognize the additional cores.
+Resolution : To resolve this issue, compile DPDK with the parameter -Dmax_lcores=256.
+This allows DPDK to recognize additional cores beyond the default limit of 128.

 Packets Dropped When Transferring to UDP Port 4789